-The portability and affordability (see Table 2) of the miniaturised spectrometers enables the acquisition of soil information at greater temporal and spatial resolutions than conventional laboratory-based methods.
+The portability and affordability (see Table 2) of the miniaturised spectrometers enable the cost-effective acquisition of soil information at greater temporal and spatial resolutions than conventional laboratory-based methods.
 Although spectroscopy produces less precise measures of soil properties than conventional laboratory analyses, it enables many more rapid and cost-effective measurements at the appropriate spatial and temporal resolution for rehabilitation and ecological restoration.
 Practitioners can then effectively identify the need for early interventions to establish positive soil health trajectories.
 Spectroscopy could also facilitate the evaluation of soil degradation, more timely identification and remediation of ecologically hostile conditions, and more effective monitoring of the change in soil properties in response to restoration activities.
-An additional significance of the miniaturised visible and NIR spectrometers is that they are, even in combinations, are orders of magnitude cheaper than the full-range portable instrument (Table 2).
-Their significant cost-efficiency, compactness, and lightweight have encouraged many applications across sectors (Giussani et al., 2022; Pu et al., 2021).
-They are also likely to enable cost-effective, portable, and in-situ soil spectroscopic solutions for real-world problems.
+An additional significance of the miniaturised visible and NIR spectrometers is that they are, even in combination, much cheaper than the full-range portable instrument (Table 2).
+Because they are cost-effective, compact, and lightweight, they are being used in many diverse applications (Giussani et al., 2022; Pu et al., 2021).

 Together with other sensors and environmental data, development and further testing of the miniaturised visible and NIR spectrometers could provide the mining industry and restoration practitioners with a rapid and cost-efficient methodology for diagnosing, assessing, and monitoring soil health.
 The information gained would ensure that soil management, whether in rehabilitation and restoration, is underpinned by quantitative information for evidence-based decision-making.
-In addition, the ability to reliably assess a wide range of soil proeprties that are key indicators of soil health enables rapid identification of when intervention is required, which could help deliver significant economic and environmental outcomes.
+In addition, the ability to reliably assess a wide range of soil properties that are key indicators of soil health enables rapid identification of when intervention is required, which could help deliver significant economic and environmental outcomes.

-415 5 Conclusions
+5 Conclusions